Table-LLM-Specialist: Language Model Specialists for Tables using Iterative Generator-Validator Fine-tuning: Experiments

 \subsection{Experiment Setup}

-\stitle{Table-tasks and benchmarks.} Table~\ref{tbl:benchmarks} shows the list of table tasks and their corresponding benchmarks used in our evaluation.
-We use two sets of three generative tasks, NL-to-Code (generating SQL, R, Scala) and Data-transformation (generating SQL, R, Pandas); as well two classification tasks, Error detection and Schema-matching.
+\stitle{Table tasks and benchmarks.} For a comprehensive evaluation, we use three sets of three generative tasks, NL-to-Code (generating SQL, R, Scala), Data-transformation (generating SQL, R, Pandas) and Table-QA; as well two classification tasks, Error detection and Schema matching, for a total of 9 table tasks.
+Each task is extensively evaluated using 2-5 benchmarks from the literature, as shown in Table~\ref{tbl:benchmarks}, for a total of 29 evaluated benchmarks (each benchmark corresponds to a row in our main result in Table~\ref{table:quality_comparison} and Table~\ref{tbl:quality_comparison_tqa}).